 Autoplaying MIDI Music

-What better way to greet your visitors than setting the mood with some music?
+What better way to greet your visitors than to set the mood with some music?
 Back in the day, many websites felt the need to have audio blast through speakers with no warning whatsoever as soon as a website loaded.
-Slow Internet speeds meant that large audio files were out of the question, so MIDI files were standard when it came to generating noise.
+Slow Internet speeds meant that large audio files were out of the question, so MIDI files were the old web design standard when it came to generating noise.

 At the start of the Internet, it was all about marking your territory.
 For many, that meant… peacocking the heck out of your website.
 Forget making your text or images the focal point of your website: everything should be the focal point!
 A simple background?
 How lame.
-Intense colors and patterns were the go-to trend.
+Intense colors and patterns were the go-to trend in old web design.
 For a final touch, many people chose practically unrecognizable fonts in clashing colors to really give that je-ne-sais-quoi, unreadable factor to their page.

 Clip art was everywhere.
 It was on every book report and powerpoint and website.
 This was the first time people had access to… I don’t know if we can call this ‘graphic design’ but… it’s what it was!
 Everyone finally had access to something that would make their website pop and they made sure to use it.
 As much as possible and everywhere.